kivy/kivent/README.md

 License
 -------

-KivEnt is released under the terms of the MIT License.
-Please refer to the LICENSE file.
+KivEnt aims to be a full MIT licensed project.
+At the moment every module is MIT, however this could change in the future.
+To be sure of the licensing for a module refer to the LICENSE file inside that module.